 Despite such aspirations, ultra-wealthy American families donated just 1.2 percent of their assets to charity in 2017, which falls considerably short of average, long-term investment returns on assets.
 Compare 1.2 percent to the S&P 500’s 20-year average annual return of 9 percent.
 The clear-eyed math shows that if an ultra-high net worth family wanted to spend down half its wealth in a 20-year timeframe, the family would need to donate more than 11 percent of its assets per year—a nearly ten-fold increase over its current level of giving.

 The gap between the very wealthy’s current giving and their full potential to give has implications for us all.
 At its best, private philanthropy, in partnership with innovative nonprofits and resident-led movements, has helped secure major social advances, such as eliminating age-old infectious diseases and securing important civil rights for repressed populations.
 At the same time, the social problems we haven’t solved will continue to grow.
 We have arrived at a decisive moment.
 The ultra-wealthy, having amassed resources of unprecedented magnitude, have the capacity to support innovative initiatives that could benefit millions.

 Against that backdrop, The Bridgespan Group’s research team, with support from the Bill & Melinda Gates Foundation, set out to spotlight barriers that impede giving to social-change efforts.
 The team then identified pathways that could conceivably double ultra-wealthy giving to benefit society from $45 billion to $90 billion per year.
 The team interviewed more than 60 ultra-wealthy families, their advisors and staff, and experts in the field, and paired insights gleaned from those interviews with lessons from behavioral science and the experiences of community leaders and fundraisers.

-Read the full article about pathways to greater giving at The Bridgespan Group or download the full report below.
+Read the full article about pathways to greater giving at The Bridgespan Group.